Exotic Surfaces in 4-manifolds and Surface Corks: Constructing a Transverse Surface Cork

 \subsection{A handle structure of $E(n)$}

-Recall that $E(n)$ has a standard description in which it is built from $S^1\times S^1\times \D^2$ (a neighborhood of a regular fiber $F=S^1\times S^1$) by adding handles corresponding to vanishing cycles of a Lefschetz fibration together with handles which close up the fibration.
-In particular, each of the 2 circle factors has $6n$-parallel copies (vanishing cycles) to which 2-handles are attached with framing $-1$ relative to the product framing of the boundary $T^3$.
-(See, for instance, Section 8.2 in \cite{gompf20234} for a more detailed description of this handle decomposition.)
+Recall that $E(n)$ has a standard description in which it is built from $S^1\times S^1\times \D^2$ (a neighborhood of a regular fiber $F=S^1\times S^1$) by adding handles corresponding to vanishing cycles of a Lefschetz fibration together with handles that close up the fibration.
+In particular, each of the two circle factors has $6n$-parallel copies (vanishing cycles) to which 2-handles are attached with framing $-1$ relative to the product framing of the boundary $T^3$ (cf. \cite[Section 8.2]{gompf20234}).

 This handle structure will be used later in our proof of Theorem \ref{theorem 1}.